excelsiorsoft/AWS-playground/AWS-Solutions-Architect-Associate-Cert-Training-from-OReilly-by-Mark-Wilkins/README.md

-# This are the materials accompanying the [Amazon Web Services: Solutions Architect Associate Certification Training by Mark Wilkins](https://www.safaribooksonline.com/live-training/courses/amazon-web-services-solutions-architect-associate-certification-training/0636920132509/)
+## These are the materials accompanying the [Amazon Web Services: Solutions Architect Associate Certification Training by Mark Wilkins](https://www.safaribooksonline.com/live-training/courses/amazon-web-services-solutions-architect-associate-certification-training/0636920132509/)